Luchillo/Luchillo-tech-showcase/README.md

 ## Introduction

-This repo holds an Angular 2 SPA that showcase multiple technologies I have played with, it features amazing programming methodologies, some still in development, listed as the following:
+This repo holds an Angular 2 SPA that showcase multiple technologies I have played with, it features amazing programming methodologies, some still in development.

+## Development feature list

+This list what features are planned for this repo and which ones are already implemented, this list is updated as fast as the related feature is developed.

 - [x] MVC
 - [x] DRY